Kevin-michael-angel-Low/UCI_Homework/02-VBA-Challenge/README.md

 Use the start and end dates in the data analysis in table #2.

-Similarly, use for loops to iterate through table #2 to obtain maximum and minimum values.
+Similarly, use for loops to iterate through table #2 to obtain maximum and minimum values in table #3.